guardicode/ophidian/README.md

 ophiDIan is a Dependency Injection (DI) container for Python.
 Unlike other DI containers that utilize decorators or configuration files to accomplish their goal, ophiDIan uses type hints to identify and resolve dependencies.
-In other words, by using type hinting to resolve dependencies, ophidIAn avoids making your components dependent upon the DI framework.
+In other words, by using type hinting to resolve dependencies, ophiDIan avoids making your components dependent upon the DI framework.

 Ophidian follows the [Register, Resolve, Release (RRR)